dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-06-03-Training-Of-The-Mind.md

 header:
      teaser: /assets/images/wiapost/5161-Training-Of-The-Mind.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Training of the mind](/assets/images/wiapost/5161-Training-Of-The-Mind.jpg)

 ## Training of the mind

-Namaste,

 Since the first of our life
 All parts and systems of our body are designed,
 developed, trained, used, and maintained